How much time should I spend preparing a job application?

 Resume tweak: 15-30 minutes

 Check if the top part of your resume reflects the requirements of the target role in full.

-Edit the target role title, career summary, and the list of core competencies in line with each target role.
+When updating your resume, you are mostly changing the top part (illustrated above).
 The achievements in the rest of your resume are transferable, provided that you quantified and phrased them with clarity.

 Cover letter: 30 minutes